Cancer Attack: Plot

 Wiley returns to the venue, despite the threat.
 Wiley denies being involved in the robbery and his talk seems to unnerve Alfred, as it appears to include many of his desires and past events, which could only be found in his phone.
 Earn and Alfred then decide to use the good cop/bad cop tactic, but Wiley deviates from the subject.
 When he asks for a phone call, he gives Alfred's phone number, prompting Alfred to nearly attack him.
-Wiley then farts in a panic and states he is just 32, something the stage manager refuses to believe.
+Wiley then farts in a panic and states he is 32, something the stage manager refuses to believe given his youthful appearance.
 As Earn tries to make the manager see Wiley's strange behavior, Socks returns, revealing that the address Wiley provided was for a Cirque du Soleil venue.

 Alfred then privately talks with Wiley, stating that his most personal items are on the phone and he needs it back.
 Wiley once again deviates from the conversation, expressing admiration for Alfred's mixtape, Postal, and takes a guitar to sing.
-While Alfred is not moved by the song, he doesn't stop Wiley from leaving the venue.
+Alfred is surprisingly moved by the song and Wiley leaves the venue.
 Earn, Alfred, Darius and Socks then board the bus to leave the venue, with Socks apologizing to Alfred for his behavior.
 Earn receives a message from Van, stating she is fine.
 As everyone boards, Socks is revealed to have taken Alfred's phone and tosses it in a trash container before boarding the bus.